Jones, Michigan beat No. 23 Ohio State; B10 tourney up next

 Fill-in coach Phil Martelli guided the Wolverines (17-13, 11-9) as coach Juwan Howard finished out his five-game suspension for hitting a Wisconsin assistant in a postgame handshake line.

+“I’m just in awe of the players’ character,” said Martelli, who went 3-2 in Howard’s place.
+“I’m in awe of the support staff’s knowledge.
+What we wanted to try to be was balanced.”

-Howard is expected back on the sidelines when the Big Ten conference begins this week.
+Howard is expected back on the sidelines when the Big Ten Conference Tournament begins this week.

+“We’ll have the same energy,” Jones said.
+“He’s going to bring that juice and we’re going to match his intensity.”

 E.J.
 Liddell recorded his eighth double-double with 16 points and 13 rebounds for Ohio State (19-10, 12-8).